leesel/hackher413-docker-workshop/README.md

 This will pull down the latest MongoDB docker image for you to use locally.
 You can see more details about this image at https://hub.docker.com/_/mongo.

+### Step 3
-3. Once step 2 has completed, let's try running it!
+Once step 2 has completed, let's try running it!
 ```
 docker run --name homeward-mongo –d mongo:latest
 ```